-- A. Restoration and protection of calcareous fens, white cedar swamps, floodplain or riparian wetlands and upland buffers, habitat corridors with other important resources, wetlands adjacent to designated trout waters or other actions that restore and protect wetlands and adjacent areas are eligible for replacement credit when the action improves or directly contributes to the function and sustainability of an exceptional natural resource.
-For purposes of this subpart, exceptional natural resources are: - (1) habitat for state-listed endangered or threatened species; (2) rare native plant communities; - (3) special fish and wildlife resources, such as fish passage and spawning areas, colonial water bird nesting colonies, migratory waterfowl concentration areas, deer wintering areas, and wildlife travel corridors; - (4) sensitive surface waters; or - (5) other resources determined to be exceptional by the technical evaluation panel based on the value relative to other resources in the watershed or a board-approved plan.
+A. Restoration and protection of calcareous fens, white cedar swamps, floodplain or riparian wetlands and upland buffers, habitat corridors with other important resources, wetlands adjacent to designated trout waters or other actions that restore and protect wetlands and adjacent areas are eligible for replacement credit when the action improves or directly contributes to the function and sustainability of an exceptional natural resource.
+For purposes of this subpart, exceptional natural resources are:

+(1) habitat for state-listed endangered or threatened species; (2) rare native plant communities;

+(3) special fish and wildlife resources, such as fish passage and spawning areas, colonial water bird nesting colonies, migratory waterfowl concentration areas, deer wintering areas, and wildlife travel corridors;

+(4) sensitive surface waters; or

+(5) other resources determined to be exceptional by the technical evaluation panel based on the value relative to other resources in the watershed or a board-approved plan.

-- B. Project eligibility and the allocation of credit under this subpart is determined by the local government unit with concurrence of the technical evaluation panel based on the qualification of the resource as exceptional, the actions proposed, and the resulting contribution to the value and sustainability of the exceptional resource.
-Areas receiving credit must be protected by a permanent conservation easement, in a format prescribed by the board, that is granted to and accepted by the state. - Subp.
-9. Preservation of wetlands owned by the state or a local unit of government.
-In greater than 80 percent areas, up to 12.5 percent of wetland areas and adjacent buffer owned by the state or a local unit of government and protected by a permanent conservation easement is eligible for replacement credit.
+B. Project eligibility and the allocation of credit under this subpart is determined by the local government unit with concurrence of the technical evaluation panel based on the qualification of the resource as exceptional, the actions proposed, and the resulting contribution to the value and sustainability of the exceptional resource.
+Areas receiving credit must be protected by a permanent conservation easement, in a format prescribed by the board, that is granted to and accepted by the state.

+Subp.
+9. Preservation of wetlands-owned by the state or a local unit of government.
+In greater than 80 percent areas, up to 12.5 percent of wetland areas and adjacent buffer that are protected by a permanent conservation easement are-owned by the state or a local unit of government and protected by a permanent conservation easement is eligible for replacement credit.
 The easement must be in a format prescribed by the board and granted to and accepted by the board after approval of the replacement or banking plan application.
 Replacement credit for wetland preservation may only be granted after considering replacement as provided under subparts 3 to 8.
-To be eligible for credit under this subpart, the technical evaluation panel must determine that there is a high probability the wetland will be degraded or impacted and the wetland: - A. contains or benefits an exceptional resource identified in subpart 8; - B. is of a type or function that is rare, difficult to replace, or of high value to the watershed; - C. contains a rare or declining plant community; or - D. is of a type that is not likely to regenerate, such as northern white cedar.
+Wetland areas on private lands that have been restored or protected using public conservation funds are not eligible for replacement credit under this subpart.
+To be eligible for credit under this subpart, the technical evaluation panel must determine that there is a high probability the wetland will be degraded or impacted and the wetland:

+A.(1) contains or benefits an exceptional resource identified in subpart 8;

+B.(2) is of a type or function that is rare, difficult to replace, or of high value to the watershed;

+€.(3) contains a rare or declining plant community; or

+$D{-}(4)$ is of a type that is not likely to regenerate, such as northern white cedar.